 Clare is currently developing a television pilot, Gifted & Talented in the UK with writing partner Laura Deeley (The Crown); Clare’s half-hour comedy/drama, The Lead, got through to the final round of judging for the 2018 Sundance episodic Lab; and Clare was awarded a place in a Goalpost Pictures writers room, through Screenworks’ Inside the Writers’ Room program.

-Clare’s web series, Freudian Slip, which she wrote, directed & produced, was released exclusively on the Frankie Magazine website at the end of March 2018, and received over 10K views in the first week online, and now has over 40K views.
-Freudian Slip was nominated for ‘best Australian comedy’ at the Melbourne Webfest, and Clare received an AWGIE nomination for her writing.
+Clare’s web series, Freudian Slip, which she wrote, directed & produced, was released exclusively on the Frankie Magazine website at the end of March 2018 and received over 10K views in the first week online, and now has over 40K views.
+Freudian Slip was nominated for ‘best Australian comedy’ at the Melbourne Webfest, won Best Comedy Web Series at the Gold Coast Film Festival, and Clare received an AWGIE nomination for her writing.